Los Angeles Police Department: 2010s–2020s

 On June 30, 2021, an LAPD bomb disposal squad detonated confiscated illegal fireworks in a residential neighborhood, injuring 17 people, causing extensive damage to nearby houses, and destroying the LAPD's bomb disposal truck.
 The explosion reportedly occurred when the bomb squad significantly underestimated the weight of the fireworks that were loaded into the truck's blast chamber.
 42 pounds of fireworks were loaded into the blast chamber; however, it was only designed to sustain 15 pounds of explosives, with a maximum of 25 pounds (though this would disable the truck).
 The LAPD was criticized for carelessly handling explosives and detonating them in a neighborhood; Chief Moore publicly apologized during a news conference, informing reporters the bomb squad had begun implementing new procedures to prevent similar incidents in the future.

 In September 2021, The Guardian reported that LAPD officers had been instructed by Chief Michel Moore to collect social media account information from all citizens they interview, whether or not they have been accused of committing a crime.
 Further, officers were asked to collect Social Security numbers and instructed to tell individuals that they "must be provided" under federal law, although it is unclear if this is true.
 In a response to the comment, the LAPD stated that the field interview policy was "being updated".
 An updated policy instructs officers not to collect Social Security numbers.

+Beginning in 2025, the LAPD stopped regularly releasing the detailed crime data that had supported public crime maps for about two decades.
+In response to a public-records request, the department argued that releasing preliminary data could lead to "misguided public policy discussions or unjustified public panic".
+A First Amendment attorney interviewed by LAist disputed that reasoning under the California Public Records Act.
+By March 2026, several organizations were still seeking the data and a crime-mapping company had sued the department.
+LAPD said it was repairing, reviewing, and preparing the data for possible release and denied wrongdoing in the lawsuit.

+On June 13, 2026, an LAPD officer shot and killed a dog after responding to a 911 call reporting a "domestic disturbance" in the Canoga Park neighborhood; the woman had been screaming because of a basketball game.
+The incident prompted criticism of the department and of use-of-force protocols.
+Body Camera footage of the incident was released on June 20.

+In August 2026, the LAPD released video showing officers using force on handcuffed detainee Jose Carlos Hoyos-Munoz at a Van Nuys jail before his death in July.
+The death remained under investigation, and the medical examiner had not yet announced a final cause and manner of death.
+Mayor Karen Bass called for an independent review of deaths involving people in police custody and people experiencing mental-health crises.